RPGroup-PBoC/whale/schedule.md

 | 9 | March 10, 2025 | Whales, humans, and ecology.
 Whaling.
 Whale poop.
 Keystone species.
 Biomass. | |
 | 10 | March 17, 2025 | The Magic of the Whale. | |

-Updates (including labs and field trips) will be posted here and announced via email as they arise.